-It’s not easy to transition from flying a piston-powered aircraft to a jet, as many military pilots found out after WWII.
+As many military pilots found out after WWII, it’s not easy to transition from flying a piston-powered aircraft to a jet.
 The high number of crashes led Lockheed to modify the sleek P-80 into the first jet trainer, the T-33 Shooting Star (or T-Bird).
 The design was a good one—despite its age, the T-33 remains in service worldwide today.

 The bubble canopy provided good visibility to the student in front and instructor in back.
 The extended nose allowed for larger fuel tanks and a greater range than the P-80C.
 A straight wing gave good performance at low altitudes and excellent maneuverability.

 A total of 6,557 Shooting Stars were produced from 1948 to 1959.
 The USN version (designated TV-2, redesignated T-33B in 1962) entered service in 1949.
 A carrier version, in the 1950s, was called the T2V-1/T-1A SeaStar.
 The T-33 was also the prototype for the F-94 Starfire fighter.
 Canadian T-33s were called C-133 Silver Stars.